maihd/maicstyle/README.md

 - Basically use C99 and C++11.
     - Update 5/6/2024: C11 (C17 just a fix bugs version of C11) and C++17 widely support now (MSCV, Clang, GCC).
 But without appreciate reasons, you should avoid thoses features.
     - Update 3/7/2025: C11 and C++20
 - Follow spirits of C, simple and easy to read.
+Joy of programming.
 - `#pragma once` is widely supported now.
-Use it preferly to header guards.
+Use it preferly over header guards.
 - Use unix encoding.
 - Content file only support ASCII.
 Donot use utf8 file format.
 - Prefer code that both compile on C and C++, especially on header files.